AArashev/SQL.employees.analysis.dashboard/README.md

 Purpose

-To provide a comprehensive view of employee activity over time, helping to understand workforce allocation across departments and identifying trends in employee tenure.
+*To provide a comprehensive view of employee activity over time, helping to understand workforce allocation across departments and identifying trends in employee tenure.*
 **Task 3: Average Salaries by Department, Gender, and Year Description**

-This task generates a query that groups and calculates the average salary of employees by department, gender, and year.
+*This task generates a query that groups and calculates the average salary of employees by department, gender, and year.
 The results are limited to calendar years up until 2002.
-The query helps in analyzing salary trends and possible discrepancies between genders.
+The query helps in analyzing salary trends and possible discrepancies between genders.*
-Query

-sql

 **SELECT
     e.gender,